zachkaupp/lplex_analysis/docs/guide.md

 ### Heatmap plot -

-- Grouped by TIMEPOINT, faceted by GROUP
+- Grouped by TIMEPOINT, split by GROUP
 - File Name Format: TIMEPOINT
+- Scaled by column